Our chief officers make up our strategic command team. Together,

 Deputy Chief Constable Adrian Hanstock

-DCC Hanstock was appointed Deputy Chief Constable of
+Adrian Hanstock was appointed Deputy Chief Constable

-of criminal investigation, transport and roads policing, crime and
+criminal investigation, transport and roads policing, crime and

 incident data integrity, risk management, organisational audit and